 One of the best features of the Vantage V is definitely the Running Power function.
 This gives the user to have another data point which comes in handy for a more accurate training session.
 I also love the fact that the touchscreen feature can be disabled during training mode.
 Touch screens are great but they can get rather touchy when training due to factors like sweat, moisture, inadvertent contact, and more.

 Overall, the Vantage V is a high-quality fitness watch with amazing features for training at the highest level.
+It is our runner up for the Best Triathlon Watch.

 3. Garmin Fenix 5